Germany and Italy to urge fellow EU members to reform to compete

 Germany and Italy also advocate deeper integration in services, energy, capital markets and digital industries, a pan-European stock exchange and revised merger rules to help companies compete globally.

-The paper urges the EU to speed up free trade talks with partners including India, Australia, the UAE and ASEAN, while warning Europe is ready to use defensive trade tools if necessary.
+The paper urges the EU to speed up free trade talks with partners including Australia, India, the United Arab Emirates and the Association of Southeast Asian Nations, while warning Europe is ready to use defensive trade tools if necessary.

-(Reporting by Andreas Rinke; Writing by Linda Pasquini; Editing by Thomas Derpinghaus)
+(Reporting by Andreas Rinke; additional reporting in Rome by Giuseppe Fonte; Writing by Linda Pasquini; Editing by Thomas Derpinghaus and Barbara Lewis)

 Competitiveness refers to the ability of a country or region to attract investment and maintain economic growth in the face of global competition.